-Instructors: Bray, Seed CIV ENG W224D Nonlinear Analysis of Structural and Geotechnical Systems 3 Units Response of structural systems with nonlinear materials under large displacements; event-to-event analysis for simple material response; nonlinear solution strategies; linear stability analysis; second order analysis; section analysis for nonlinear material response (momentcurvature, interaction diagrams); truss and beam-column elements with nonlinear materials; nonlinear time history analysis of structures; case studies of nonlinear response.
-Objectives & Outcomes Course Objectives: The goal of this course is to provide students with background knowledge of the nonlinear response of structural systems.
+Instructors: Bray, Seed Earthquake Geotechnical Engineering: Read Less [-] CIV ENG W224D Nonlinear Analysis of Structural and Geotechnical Systems 3 Units Terms offered: Prior to 2007 Response of structural systems with nonlinear materials under large displacements; event-to-event analysis for simple material response; nonlinear solution strategies; linear stability analysis; second order analysis; section analysis for nonlinear material response (momentcurvature, interaction diagrams); truss and beam-column elements with nonlinear materials; nonlinear time history analysis of structures; case studies of nonlinear response.
+Nonlinear Analysis of Structural and Geotechnical Systems: Read More [+] Objectives Outcomes Course Objectives: The goal of this course is to provide students with background knowledge of the nonlinear response of structural systems.
 The modules cover the nonlinear response of materials and structural components as well as the nonlinear response of structures under large displacements.
 The modules also cover the numerical methods for the static and transient response of structures.
 The assigned homework enables students to analyze and evaluate the response of structural systems under extreme load and environmental conditions inducing large inelastic strains of structural materials and large displacements of structural systems.
 Rules & Requirements Prerequisites: Civil and Environmental Engineering W224B Hours & Format Fall and/or spring: 15 weeks - 3 hours of web-based lecture per week Online: This is an online course.